This data brief highlights trends in e-cigarette unit sales in selected states. Data is presented from

 State and Local Legislative Initiatives

-As of September 2024, five states (Massachusetts, New York, New Jersey, Rhode Island, and California) have passed laws prohibiting the sale of all non-tobacco flavored e-cigarettes.
-In June 2024, menthol e-cigarettes were exempted from Rhode Island’s law and will be allowed for sale beginning January 2025.
-Two states (Maryland, Utah) restrict the sale of some flavored e-cigarettes.
-In addition, over 380 local jurisdictions enacted laws that restrict the sale of flavored e-cigarettes.
+As of May 2025, four states (California, Massachusetts, New Jersey and New York) have laws in effect prohibiting the sale of all non-tobacco-flavored e-cigarettes.
+Rhode Island and Utah restrict the sale of flavored e-cigarettes, except menthol- and tobacco-flavored e-cigarettes.
+In addition, nearly 400 local jurisdictions have enacted laws that restrict the sale of flavored e-cigarettes.

-Permanent restriction on flavored e-cigarette products became effective in November 2019.
+Permanent restriction on flavored e-cigarette products took effect in November 2019.

 Massachusetts E-Cigarette Unit Sales by Flavor